amingilani/auth0-rail5/README.md

 ### Create an initializer

 Initializers are loaded before the application is executed.
-Let's configure Omniauth to initiate the Auth0 middlerware.
+Let's configure Omniauth's Auth0 strategy and add it to the middleware stack.
 Create `config/initializers/auth0.rb` to configure OmniAuth.

 ```ruby
 # Configure the middleware